AvirukBasak/shsc-lang/docs/LanguageDocs.md

 # Language Docs

-This language is inspired by Python, JavaScript, Go, and C.
+This language is inspired by C, Python and Javascript.
 However, it introduces its own unique features and has a limited set of datatypes.

 Shsc is a dynamically and weakly typed language with coercion rules that make sense (unlike JS).